digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 For GCP, Canton uses a `GCP service account
 <https://cloud.google.com/docs/authentication/provide-credentials-adc#local-user-cred>`_.
 For example,
-standard environment variable `GOOGLE_APPLICATION_CREDENTIALS` can be used after setting up a local Application Default Credentials (ADC) file for our service account.
+the standard environment variable `GOOGLE_APPLICATION_CREDENTIALS` can be used after setting up a local Application Default Credentials (ADC) file for our service account.

-The protection and rotation of the credentials for accessing AWS or GCP are a responsibility of the node operator.
+The protection and rotation of the credentials for AWS or GCP are the responsibility of the node operator.

 Canton Configuration for Encrypted Private Key Storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^